Who You Callin' Eccentric?

 Now, first of all, no: he taking total license here for alliterative purposes.
 Procol Harum and Pink Floyd are both second-rank prog rockers.
 I never liked them much at the time, and less so today.
 Jody should have said, “from Genesis to Gentle Giant.”
 That would have worked just as well for his alliterative affectation, and also for accuracy.
 (And I also must dispute his characterization of prog rock as “heavy metal gone to college.”)

-But second, and more to the point: JODY BOTTuM IS CALLING SOMEONE “ECCENTRIC”!?!?
+But second, and more to the point: JODY BOTTUM IS CALLING SOMEONE “ECCENTRIC”!?!?
 Black pots everywhere are turning in their kettled graves.
 Seriously: just check out the dude’s haircut.
 To be sure, I’m delighted to be called “eccentric,” but I think I’m actually a very feeble example of the specimen.
 Especially next to Jody.
 Anyone who knows Jody (and me) will know what I mean.

 Jody continues: “Personally, the thought of listening to ‘In the Court of the Crimson King’ makes my eyes water.”
 Fair enough. #MeToo on some of that.
 A lot of prog rock hasn’t held up very well.
 (Though Hillsdale alum Jack Butler is going to be very cross with Jody about this slur of King Crimson.)
 But finally from Jody: “But more power to Steve Hayward if that’s what he likes.”